Life Cycle of a Journal Entry

 Obtain Department Approvals

 Many departments have specific procedures and internal controls for preparing and approving journal entries.
-Internal department procedures must be following in addition to the mandated procedures in the Journal Entry Directives & Procedures.
+Internal department procedures must be followed in addition to the mandated procedures in the Journal Entry Directives & Procedures.
 To determine if your department has specific procedures related to journal entry processing, please contact your financial department manager or higher financial authority.

 Last Reviewed